 - Structured education is recommended and is considered the cornerstone of diabetes self-management.
 Structured education has a written curriculum, is quality assured and audited.

 TEAM T1 is a structured education program based on the DAFNE program.
 Evidence supporting the efficacy of the DAFNE program can be found on the DAFNE website.

 TEAM T1 was adapted for teenagers with input from a multi-disciplinary expert reference group, including psychologists, dietitians, diabetes nurse educators, paediatric endocrinologist, secondary school teacher, a parent and young person with type 1 diabetes.

 A pilot study conducted in 2010 with 19 teenagers showed that the program was acceptable and helpful for teenagers and their parents, and most participants had improved HbA1c levels three months after the program.
 They also reported improved confidence to manage their diabetes and less diabetes-related distress.

 The program is being evaluated to measure changes in HbA1c, quality of life, treatment satisfaction, diabetes-related distress, and confidence to self-manage before and after the program.

-Health professionals, teenagers or their parents can refer.
 The program is for young people with type 1 diabetes aged between 14–18 years.
 To attend a TEAM T1 program participants need to:

 - have had type 1 diabetes for at least six months (no longer in the honeymoon phase)